bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ---
-root: .components.layouts.BlogLayout
+data:
   title: "Kobweb: A Framework Built on Compose HTML"
   description: An intro to Kobweb, a Kotlin web framework I wrote and used to build this website.
   author: David Herman
   date: 2022-02-07
   updated: 2024-05-17
 tags:
  - compose html
  - webdev